Pulaski County High School (Kentucky)

 Pulaski County High School (PCHS) is a public high school located in Pulaski County, Kentucky, United States.
 It is operated by Pulaski County Schools.
 It serves the communities of Eubank, Shopville, Woodstock, and parts of the City of Somerset, Kentucky.
-Students in the Science Hill area, which has its own school district that operates a single K-8 school, attend Somerset High School, per the regulation changes made in 2014.
+It is fed by several schools operated by the Pulaski County district, namely Pulaski Elementary, Northern Elementary, Eubank Elementary, Shopville Elementary, and Northern Middle School.
+Students in the Science Hill area, which has its own school district that operates a single K-8 school, have the option of attending either Pulaski County High School or Southwestern High School.

 Students

 PCHS serves grades nine through twelve.
 At last count, about 1,161 students were enrolled.

 Sports

 Sports at PCHS include baseball, softball, football, basketball, track, golf, soccer, volleyball, archery, cheerleading, dance, tennis and swim teams.
 The school mascot is a pirate.

 In 2014 The Maroons won the first football state title in Pulaski County History among all 3 schools.

 Former NBA player Reggie Hanson played for the Maroons in high school before attending the University of Kentucky.

 Former MLB player Josh Anderson played for the Maroons in High school before attending Eastern Kentucky University.